 For the past one and a half years, a family of 80 Christians afflicted by leprosy and living in Sanjay Gandhi Nagar Leprosy Colony in Secunderabad, Telangana have been anxiously waiting to continue construction of their Church .
 In July 2019, a group of persons from the region had opposed the building of the Church under false allegations, because of which the church construction work was halted.

 In India, patients afflicted by leprosy are mostly confined to remote colonies alloted by the Government where many are left to live a crude existence.
 Taking away anything more from them would amount to gross injustice in their already difficult lives.
 Such a violation was inflicted upon the families living in SGN Leprosy Colony, when they were deprived of their right to freely worship.

-The various religious communities in the leprosy colony were each alloted plots of land for use as separate places of worship.
-For decades, the Christians gathered regularly in a make-shift “Church shed”.
+All religious communities in the Sanjay Gandhi Nagar Leprosy colony are each alloted plots of land for use as separate places of worship.
+However, for decades, the Christians gathered regularly in a make-shift “Church shed”.
 Not only was it difficult for everyone to fit inside the shed, but the rains made it worse.
-The Christians thus began discussing the need to erect a proper structure where they could gather to pray.
-Each of them joyfully contributed towards the Church building fund.
+The Christians began discussing the need to construct a proper structure where they could gather to pray for which ach of them contributed towards the Church building fund.

 *Name changed to protect the identity of the individual